 We are a group of workers with permanent injuries from workplace accidents or exposures who gave our best to Ontario, and continue to give our very best.
 We come together regularly to support each other and try to keep up with changes that affect us as injured workers.
 We may not have a lot of political weight, but we have a lot of moral weight as we are the very purpose of the compensation system.
 We are active in taking part in research on workers’ compensation, and raising public awareness about problems in the current system that have so many injured workers living in poverty.

 Our group is called Bright Lights because of earlier political concerns about the “unfunded liability”.
 In the mid-nineties this issue raised its political head and the Board fired then Chair Odoardo Di Santo to replace him with a business executive from General Electric who headed the transition team.
 One of our members suggested: “We do not need new light bulbs, we need some bright lights”.
 This is how our name started.

-Bright Lights meets the first Thursday of every month from 10:30 a.m. to 12:30 p.m. at Injured Workers’ Consultants (815 Danforth Ave, Suite 411, Toronto – between Pape and Donlands subway station) to:
+Bright Lights meets the first Thursday of every month from 10:30 a.m. to 12:00 p.m. noon with some social time together after at Injured Workers’ Consultants (815 Danforth Ave, Suite 411, Toronto – between Pape and Donlands subway station) to:

 - learn of and discuss new developments in policy and law

 - share our experiences with the compensation system

 - give input based on our experience to consultations and government committees

 Stay after the discussion for some social time together.